Gerard Brandt

-Gerard Brandt (25 July 1626, Amsterdam – 12 October 1685, Amsterdam) was a Dutch preacher, playwright, poet, church historian, biographer and naval historian.
+Gerard Brandt (25 July 1626 – 12 October 1685) was a Dutch preacher, playwright, poet, church historian, biographer and naval historian.
 A well-known writer in his own time, his works include a Life of Michiel de Ruyter (1687, Het Leven en bedryf van den Heere Michiel de Ruiter - an important source on the admiral's life) and a Historie der vermaerde zee- en koopstadt Enkhuisen (1666, Geschiedenis van Enkhuizen - still an important source for that city's early history).

 Life

-Brandt was the son of the clockmaker Gerard Brandt and his wife Neeltje Jeroens.
+Brandt was born and died in Amsterdam, and was the son of the clockmaker Gerard Brandt and his wife Neeltje Jeroens.
 Aged 17 Gerard junior wrote the play De Veinzende Torquatus, later put on in the Amsterdamse Schouwburg, of which his father was regent.
 When he later became a well-known preacher and serious scholar, he did not want his youthful works and errors to be remembered.
 He was best known for his "grafrede" on Pieter Cornelisz.
 Hooft in 1647, a translation of Jacques Du Perron's eulogy of Ronsard which he had performed by the actor Van Germez.
 He also continued his own work, in which he was accused of plagiarism in Aen den onbeschaemden letter-dief, a speech in which he called Hooft "the only poet Amstel has produced", a clear attack on Vondel.

 Dutch historian and biographer

 Under the influence of professor Casparus Barlaeus, and Barlaeus's daughter in particular, Brandt gave up studying watchmaking and in 1652 passed his exam, becoming a Remonstrant preacher in Nieuwkoop.
 He married Suzanne van Baerle and all three of their sons later became preachers.
 Brandt worked from 1660 to 1667 in Hoorn, before moving to Amsterdam.
-In 1676 Michiel de Ruyter had died and in 1681 his son Engel de Ruyter commissioned a biography of him from Brandt for 400 guilder.
+One of his huge patrons there was burgomaster Andries de Graeff.
+In 1676 Admiral Michiel de Ruyter had died and in 1681 his son Engel de Ruyter commissioned a biography of him from Brandt for 400 guilder.
 Brandt received information for it from de Ruyter's widow and children, but it was left incomplete on Brandt's death in 1685 - Brandt's sons Caspar and Johannes completed it, publishing it as a 1,063 page volume in 1687.